Professional Body Accreditation

 Honorable Society of King’s Inns

 The Honorable Society of King’s Inns is the oldest institution of legal education in Ireland.
 Its primary focus is on the training of barristers.
-In furtherance of this aim the King’s Inns School of Law provides a course of education and training, full–time and part–time, that enables law graduates (including graduates of the LL.B law programme at IT Carlow) to be admitted to the degree of Barrister–at–Law and to be called to the Bar of Ireland.
+In furtherance of this aim the King’s Inns School of Law provides a course of education and training, full–time and part–time, that enables law graduates (including graduates of the LL.B law programme at SETU Carlow) to be admitted to the degree of Barrister–at–Law and to be called to the Bar of Ireland.